DMVis/DMVis/documentation/INSTALLING.md

 6. Run your project to see the DMVis component in action.

-By following these steps, you can easily integrate DMVis components into your own project and create complex decision matrix visualizations.
+By following these steps, you can easily integrate DMVis components into your own project and create complex decision matrix visualisations.
 For more information on using specific components and utilities, refer to the DMVis documentation.